delpinolisette/delpinolisette.github.io/index.md

 [My Reading Log](reading.md)

 Hi!
-My name is L and I'm a student in university passionate about the intersection of Mathematics and Computation.
-I'm also passionate about coffee, science fiction (reading Isaac Asimov as a child in part led me to love math and science), and creating novel systems using tech (I have a dream of setting up an automated garden using Arduino).
+My name is Lisette and I'm a student in university passionate about the intersection of Math and Computation.
+I'm also passionate about coffee, science fiction, and creating novel systems using tech.

 # List of All Topics that I'm learning/interested in- grouped by subjects: